British railway brake van: Design

 Early brake vans were heavily weighted, adapted open freight wagons, equipped with an externally mounted hand-operated brake acting on all four wheels.
 The term 'brake van' began to be adopted from the 1870s onwards, when bespoke designed vehicles had a specific hut added to house the guard away from inclement weather.
 In keeping with tradition, most brake vans had an open area, but from the 1870s onwards this "veranda" became in part enclosed through the addition of a roof.
 Some vans became fully enclosed, but were equipped at each end with windows to allow the guard to view the entire train.

 All of the operating equipment, specifically the brakes and sand boxes to improve traction, were located in the open area of the brake van.
 Brakes were normally controlled using a hand wheel mounted within the veranda, although some early designs continued with an externally mounted shaft.
 To improve the guard's visibility, many were fitted with look-outs on the roof, but side look-outs (termed "duckets") were the more common.
-The North Eastern Railway, Great Central Railway, London Brighton and South Coast Railway and the Lancashire & Yorkshire Railway all built brake vans with a raised look-out at one end of the roof.
+The North Eastern Railway, Great Central Railway, London, Brighton and South Coast Railway and the Lancashire and Yorkshire Railway all built brake vans with a raised look-out at one end of the roof.

 Two factors increase amount of friction between the brake van and the track; the number of wheels and the weight.
 In order to increase the weight brake vans often had a significant amount of ballast, in the form of concrete, cast iron or water tanks.
 Although most brake vans had two axles with four wheels, many railway brake vans had three axles and six wheels.
 The Great Northern Railway built a few eight-wheelers for very heavy coal trains which were the only rigid eight-wheeler brake vans built in the UK.
 In the 1930s, the London Midland and Scottish Railway (LMS) built three bespoke twin-bogied vans (four axles, eight wheels), for use on a particular branch line, where they replaced pairs of four-wheeled vans.
 The design covered the entire chassis length, with two extended verandas on either side of a cabin equipped with twin duckets.